-I’d like to introduce you to Peer to Peer lending (P2P), an alternative investment asset class to the traditional equities, bonds, funds or cash.
+Peer-to-Peer lending (P2P) is an alternative investment asset class to the traditional equities, bonds, funds or cash.

 You might have seen names such as RateSetter, Funding Circle, Zopa etc advertised in London underground or perhaps more generally.